polyfem/polyfem/docs/main.md

 ```cmake
 target_link_library(<your_target> polyfem::polyfem)
 ```
 in your cmake script.
 We do not currently support other building systems.
-Polyfem will download the dependencies that it needs in the build folder.
+PolyFEM will download the dependencies that it needs in the build folder.